Fleckism/SecurityPlus/5 Summarizing Basic Cryptographic Concepts/5A Compare and Contrast Cryptographic Ciphers.md

 ## PUBLIC KEY CRYPTOGRAPHY ALGORITHMS

 Asymmetric encryption is often referred to as public key cryptography.
 Many public key cryptography products are based on the RSA algorithm.
 Ron Rivest, Adi Shamir, and Leonard Adleman published the RSA cipher in 1977 ([rsa.com](https://www.rsa.com/)).
-The RSA algorithm provides the mathematical properties for deriving key pairs and performing the encryption and decryption operations.
-This type of algorithm is called a trapdoor function, because it is easy to perform using the public key, but difficult to reverse without knowing the private key.
+The [[RSA]] algorithm provides the mathematical properties for deriving key pairs and performing the encryption and decryption operations.
+This type of algorithm is called a **trapdoor function**, because it is easy to perform using the public key, but difficult to reverse without knowing the private key.

-Elliptic curve cryptography (ECC) is another type of trapdoor function that can be used in public key cryptography ciphers.
+Elliptic curve cryptography ([[ECC]]) is another type of trapdoor function that can be used in public key cryptography ciphers.
 The principal advantage of ECC over RSA's algorithm is that there are no known "shortcuts" to cracking the cipher or the math that underpins it, regardless of key length.
 Consequently, ECC used with a key size of 256 bits is very approximately comparable to RSA with a key size of 2048 bits.

 RSA key pair security depends on the difficulty of finding the prime factors of very large integers (modular exponentiation).
 ECC depends on the discrete logarithm problem.
 Cloudflare have produced an excellent overview of the differences ([blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography](https://blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/)).